 Instructions

-- Preheat oven to 325°F and line an 8-inch square baking dish with parchment paper.
+- Preheat the oven to 325°F and line an 8-inch square baking dish with parchment paper.

-- Add the Medjool dates to a bowl and cover with boiling water and allow to soak for 5 minutes to soften.
+- Add the Medjool dates to a bowl and cover them with boiling water and allow them to soak and soften for 5 minutes.

-- Drain the dates, then add them to the same blender with maple syrup and pulse until you have a smooth paste, scraping down the sides as needed.
+- Drain the dates and add them to a blender with the maple syrup and pulse everything until you have a smooth paste, scraping down the sides as needed.

-- Transfer this paste to the large bowl along with the oat-pecan flour, chopped pecans, oats, shredded coconut, and chopped chocolate.
+- Transfer the paste to a large mixing bowl along with the oat flour, almond flour, chopped pecans, oats, shredded coconut, and chopped chocolate.
 Mix everything with a spatula or spoon until you have a thick batter.

 - Press the batter into the parchment lined baking pan until you have an even layer.
-Garnish with additional chopped chocolate and pecans for aesthetics, if desired.
+Add additional chopped chocolate and pecans for aesthetics, if desired.

-- Add pan to the oven and bake for 10-12 minutes, until golden brown on top and along the edges.
+- Transfer the pan to the oven and bake the bars for 10-12 minutes, until they’re golden brown on top and along the edges.

-- Allow pan to cool completely before slicing into bars.
+- Allow the pan to cool completely before slicing them into bars.
 Drizzle them with optional melted chocolate before serving.

 Notes